microsoft/vscode-docs/docs/editor/tasks.md

 ## Examples of tasks in action

-To highlight the power of Tasks, here are a few examples of how VS Code can use Tasks to integrate external tools like linters and compilers.
+To highlight the power of tasks, here are a few examples of how VS Code can use tasks to integrate external tools like linters and compilers.

 ### Transpiling TypeScript to JavaScript